UB-Mannheim/PalMA/INSTALL.md

 ### Nginx

-When using nginx instead of apache2 make sure the following configurations (server root, enabling php) are set in file `/etc/nginx/sites-enabled/default`:
+When using nginx instead of apache2 use `examples/palma.nginx.conf` as template for site configuration (server root, enabling php).

-    server {
-        root /var/www/html;
-        index index.html index.htm index.php index.nginx-debian.html;
-        # ...
-        location ~ \.php$ {
-                include snippets/fastcgi-php.conf;
-                fastcgi_pass unix:/var/run/php/php7.0-fpm.sock;

-                # If you still use php5 uncomment these lines instead of the above:
-                #fastcgi_split_path_info ^(.+\.php)(/.+)$;
-                #fastcgi_pass unix:/var/run/php5-fpm.sock;
-                #fastcgi_index index.php;
-                #include fastcgi_params;
-            }
-    }

 ## PalMA

-Now let's install what it's all about and get the latest version of PalMA from GitHub:

-    git clone https://github.com/UB-Mannheim/PalMA.git /var/www/html

-Typically, PalMA should be started automatically.
-Activate autostart via systemd with these commands:

-    cp /var/www/html/scripts/palma.service /etc/systemd/system/palma.service
-    chmod 755 /etc/systemd/system/palma.service
-    systemctl daemon-reload
-    systemctl enable palma.service

-Now a configuration file `/var/www/html/palma.ini` must be added.
-A template for this file is available from subdirectory `examples`, so run this command to get a preliminary file:

-    cp /var/www/html/examples/palma.ini /var/www/html/palma.ini

-Please change entries in `palma.ini` according to your local installation.
-These include at least the entries `theme` and `start_url`.

-Optionally we can create the language files for the translations of the user interface.

-    make -C /var/www/html

-At last we need to grant write access to www-data so that the web server can create and modify the sqlite3 database `palma.db`, a directory for file uploads can be created automatically and some viewer programs can write their configuration data.

-So we add write access for www-data in directory `~www-data` (typically `/var/www`) by changing the ownership:

-    chown -R www-data:www-data /var/www
+When installing PalMA from Debian packages, you will need the main `palma` package and either `palma-nginx` or `palma-apache` depending on the web server you intend to use.

+Download the packages to your designated PalMA host and run (as root):

+    dpkg -i palma*.deb # in your download directory apt-get -f install # pull missing dependencies

+If everything went well, PalMA should automatically start up.
+For customizing themes and other options, please edit `/etc/palma.ini`.

+If you are installing PalMA manually, using the installation script, you can either pull the git repository or download it as a zip file and unpack it to a directory on the designated PalMA host.
+After that, just run `./install` as root or `./install -v` for verbose output.

 Now you should have your own PalMA station up and running.
 See the next two sections on how to customize your installation and how to add new languages to it.

+## Upgrading

+Older versions of PalMA kept all files in `/var/www/html`.
+In order to remove it, an uninstall script is provided in the `examples` directory.

 ## Theming your installation